tilt-dev/tilt.build/blog/_posts/2021-09-02-kubefwd-operator.md

   - kubefwd
 ---

+[`kubefwd`](https://kubefwd.com/) kubefwd is a tool that makes network magic so you can access services from localhost the same way you would from inside a cluster.
+For example, I could access `http://elasticsearch:9200/` directly from localhost -- something that would normally only work for services within a cluster.

-[`kubefwd`](https://kubefwd.com/) is a great tool for both getting started with Kubernetes.
+It's a great tool for getting started with Kubernetes.
 We even recommend it for folks who want to learn more about how Kubernetes works.

-`kubefwd` bulk-copies network settings inside your cluster to your local machine.
-URLs will resolve like they would inside the cluster.
-I use it to start a local server and have it end requests to in-cluster URLs, and `kubefwd` will make sure those requests reach the remote servers.

 But it can be hard to use unless you understand how it works under the hood.
 When you start `kubefwd`, it:

 1) Watches all the services in your cluster.
 2) Creates DNS entries in /etc/hosts [the same way Kubernetes DNS would](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).